open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/getting-started.md

 ### Dependencies

-Create a folder called `java-simple` and within that folder, create a file called `build.gradle` with the following content:
+Create a folder called `java-simple` and within that folder, create a file called `build.gradle.kts` with the following content:

 ```gradle
 plugins {